caltechlibrary/newt/README.md

 ## Exploring Newt's friends

 In the repository three [demos](https://github.com/caltechlibrary/newt/tree/main/demos) are provided to show how Pandoc, Postgres+PostgRESt and Newt can work together.
-They can be generated using the a simple Bash scripts.
+The demos are generated using the a simple Bash scripts (see below).
 The bash scripts will generate all the file needed to run the demos.
+A read me for each demo describes how to run it.

 [Birds 1 Demo](https://github.com/caltechlibrary/newt/blob/main/demos/setup-birds1.bash)
 : Shows a simple use of Pandoc to render a static bird sightings website